-Man returns library book 53 years late
+New Jersey man returns library book 53 years late

 FAIR LAWN, N.J.
 (AP) — A New Jersey man says he has returned an overdue library book — 53 years after he first borrowed the book.

 Fair Lawn resident Harry Krame says he checked out “The Family Book Of Verse” by Lewis Gannet from his school library when he was 13 and Lyndon Johnson was president.
-The now 63-year-old Krame found the book recently while cleaning out his basement and felt guilty about keeping it overdue for all those years.
+The now 65-year-old Krame found the book recently while cleaning out his basement and felt guilty about keeping it overdue for all those years.

 Memorial Middle School Vice Principal Dominick Tarquinio says a late fee at today’s rate would be about $2,000, but says the district will let it slide.

-Note: This story has been corrected to show that Krame is now 65 years old, not 63.